 We LOVE science experiments!
 Since we are spending a lot of time at home due to the pandemic, finding a fun learning activity is so important.
 I’m sure everyone has tried the classic baking soda and vinegar volcano science experiment either at home or school.
 I found this version by Life Over C’s and had to try it with my 5-year old.
 We decided to eliminate the food coloring and added glitter for fun.
 This was a huge hit with my son.
 Follow the directions below to conduct this glitter erupting volcano science experiment for kids.
 It’s a great indoor activity especially for kids who are home.
 My son thought the glitter erupting volcano science experiment was the best thing ever.

-Place the beaker on your tray.
+- Firstly, place the beaker on a tray.
 This will make clean up easier after the volcano science experiment.

 *Disclaimer: Adult supervision is required for this experiment.*